bminortx/bminortx.github.io/_posts/2105-05-24-Machine-Learning.md

 ## The (Potentially Scary) Future of AI ##

-If any of you have seen the new movie Ex Machina, you probably have a bad feeling about the whole AI thing right now.
+If any of you have seen the new movie _Ex Machina_, you probably have a bad feeling about the whole AI thing right now.
 The premise is that a brilliant researcher has developed what they believe to be the most intelligent robot ever made, and brings someone in to confirm this notion, mainly through the Turing Test.

 <div style="text-align: center; padding-top: 20px; padding-bottom: 20px">
 <img src="/images/augmentation/ex_machina.jpg" title="Twist: Actually not about the Turing Test." class="img-thumbnail">